 If you have seen photos of Bellagio on the internet and Instagram, there’s no doubt that you came across this gorgeous view of the town.

-If you want this same view, walk up Salita Serbelloni to the very end until you reach Via Guiseppe Garibaldi.
-From the viewpoint on Via Guiseppe Garibaldi you can look down this wonderful little street and its collection of colorful buildings and shops.
+If you want this same view, walk up Salita Serbelloni to the very end until you reach Via Giuseppe Garibaldi.
+From the viewpoint on Via Giuseppe Garibaldi you can look down this wonderful little street and its collection of colorful buildings and shops.

 The Basilica of San Giacomo is a Romanesque church built between the 11th and 12th centuries.
 It sits right in the center of Bellagio so it makes a quick, worthwhile visit as you stroll through town.